Sorry, you need to enable JavaScript to visit this website.

 Effective changes since 2020

-Since the start of the school year 2020-2021, school is compulsory from 5 instead of 6 eyars old previously.
+Since the start of the school year 2020-2021, school is compulsory from 5 instead of 6 years old previously.
 This measure aims at fighting school failure in primary school, by signposting potential learning difficulties.

 Preschool has now precise pedagogical objectives and the measure aiming at making school free is extended to the third year of preschool.
 It means that preschool cannot claim for fees to purchase school's material (painting, etc.).